COVID-19 Update: Apply Online - Fast Service

 California Notary Bond

 In California, Notary publics are required to have California Notary Public Bonds.
-Learn more about what these License Bonds guarantee, what they cost and how to obtain one.
+Learn more about what these Notary Bonds guarantee, what they cost and how to obtain one.

 What Does a California Notary Bond Guarantee?